• Home

 • Cook on low for 3-4 hours, stirring occasionally.

-• Serve on sturdy buns.
+• Serve on sturdy buns with pickles.

 Notes